marcprux/MemoZ/README.md

 # Swift μmemo – micro-memoization

 MicroMemo provides an extension to `Hashable` with the property `memoz`, which will return a `Memoization` that will dynamically pass-through any subsequent keypath invocations and cache the result.
-So a call to `x.expensiveCalculation` can be memoized  simply by changing the call to `x.memoz.expensiveCalculation`.
+So a call to `x.expensiveCalculation` can be memoized  simply by changing the call to `x.memoz.expensiveCalculation` so that subsequent invocations are fast.

 ## Sample usage: